Why do an Internship?

 - Find out more about our Career Fairs

 - Job boards that also have internships: Simply Hired, Indeed, Idealist, and Craigslist

 The more competitive the internship is, the earlier you should begin looking.
 Start in October for big company internships, in January for others.
 Keep looking because they are posted daily.

-View the Career Services calendar for internship workshops.
+View the Department of Employer Engagement and Career Design calendar for internship workshops.

-Make an appointment with any counselor under the Career Services tab on your myNEU page
+Make an appointment with a counselor under the Career Services tab on your my.northeastern.edu page

 Security Tips as You Begin Your Job Search

 The great majority of employers are honest, but for those employers who are not, be aware of these security tips: